liebermeister/stm/resource-data/models-article/Escherichia_coli_ccm/README.md

   projecting flux data onto the space of stationary fluxes while constraining the flux directions.
-Metabolite concentrations and thermodynamic forces for the reference state were determined by balancing \cite{lskl:10} of metabolite and reaction Gibbs free energy data.
-Data as in \cite{nfbd:16} were used in all cases.
+Metabolite concentrations and thermodynamic forces for the reference state were determined by balancing of metabolite and reaction Gibbs free energy data.
+Data as in Noor et al. (2016) were used in all cases.

 Modifications:
 * some kcat values were modified